seantolbert/daily2/README.md

 3. on a daily basis, the app will send a push notification to the device for daily summary of completed tasks

 4. web app and ipad compatibility

+5. tha ability to form groups (like splitwise) and compete with tasks and challenges